 In what is probably the strangest idea I’ve ever had as a journalist (a result of my understimulated lockdown brain), I recently decided to cold-email a complete stranger with whom I have nothing in common other than the fact we share the exact same name.

-After pouring over my carefully worded email, I pressed a panicked send, hoping she’d find my approach charming and sincere, and not completely creepy.
+After poring over my carefully worded email, I pressed a panicked send, hoping she’d find my approach charming and sincere, and not completely creepy.
 It was a risk (I was fully prepared for my email to end up as a screenshot on her Twitter account), but the American Katie Skelly reacted very positively to my odd request for a dual interview.
 But let’s rewind for a moment.

 I’ve known about Katie Skelly for a long time — almost for about as long as I’ve had internet access and my own MySpace account.
 As teenagers do, I would occasionally Google myself and find Skelly’s comics peppered throughout my own embarrassing blog photos.